 The litmus test comes at breeding time.
 If you breed two purebred Russian Blue cats, you will always get kittens with yellow eyes and the blue-grey coat, with or without temporary stripes.

-While some pet cats shed prolifically regardless of coat length (short or long), you won’t ever have this issue with a Russian Blue cat.
+While some pet cats shed prolifically regardless of coat length (short or long), you won’t ever have this issue with a Russian Blue.

 These cats rank “low” on the shedding list, in part due to their naturally short coats and in part to a personality that lends itself to meticulous personal grooming.

-The Nebelung, or Russian Blue cat long hair breed (see later section here for more), will shed a bit more noticeably than the short hair Russian Blue cat, but overall, it will still shed less than most other pet cat breeds with either short or long haired coats.
+The Nebelung will shed a bit more noticeably than the short hair Russian Blue cat.
+But overall, it will still shed less than most other pet cat breeds with either short or long haired coats.